 Ask your doctor if you should take preventive medication.

-Ways to Avoid Spreading the Pandemic H1N1 Flu TOP
+Ways to Avoid Spreading the Pandemic H1N1 Flu

 If you have the pandemic H1N1 flu, take these steps to avoid spreading it to others:

 Public Health Agency of Canada

 2009 H1N1 flu.
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/h1n1flu.
 Accessed August 14, 2017.

 Influenza in adults.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T435301/Influenza-in-adults .
 Updated September 27, 2016.
 Accessed August 14, 2017.

 Seasonal influenza: flu basics.
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/flu/about/index.html.
 Updated July 28, 2017.
 Accessed August 14, 2017